AndersDeath/diary2/README.md

 # 13 June 2022 - Monday - Yerevan

 Today is a public holiday in Russia.
 Because of that I was free and spent time doing nothing.
 It's pretty nice, I would say.
 We walked around city center and did some deals.
 I like it.
 Today's mood is much better than yestaerdays.
 By the way, I souhld start prepareing for my firrst talking video for youtube.
 I want to write a script and tell something interesting about myself and other things.
 Sadly, I cannot share a lot of interesting inforation that I got from interviews that I had for the last several years. anyway I will have a chance to share this with others.
 Selfapy has writter to me today.
 They want to talk with someone of my ex-coleeges and to know something about me.
 Unfortuntely I need to do this.
 It's sad, I do not want to do it, but I have to.

+# 13 June 2022 - Tuesday - Yerevan

+I've had a nice call with my english teacher. it's happened, we resurected our lessons.
+I also did a full list of my tasks for today.
+It's quite good and productive.
+I also want to make something for Medium and Substack, becaue I still want to share my thoughts with everyone.
+Yea.